-Our resizing circuit implements bilinear resizing, which is one of the standard resizing options offered in Adobe Photoshop [22].
+Our resizing circuit implements bilinear resizing, which is one of the standard resizing options offered in Adobe Photoshop [19].
 Bilinear resizing calculates the RGB values for every pixel in the resized image by taking a weighted linear combination of the RGB values of four pixels in the original image.
 Just as with the grayscale circuit, we accommodate floating point arithmetic by passing remainders to the verifier.
-Just as with grayscale conversion, the prover uses fixed-point arithmetic and includes the remainders involved in rounding calculations as part of the statement.
+Because the resized values for R, G, and B channels are calculated independently, we can produce these proofs independently in parallel.

-Our blur circuit implements a box blur, which is one of the standard blur options offered in Adobe Photoshop [53].
-A box blur calculates the RGB values for a pixel at position (i, j) by averaging the RGB values of the pixels in the 3x3 "box" in the original image where pixel (i, j) is at the center.
-Just as in the grayscale and resizing circuits, the box blur calculation involves fixed-point arithmetic.
-However, because the purpose of blurring is to obscure information, including remainders for the blurred region in the statement may potentially leak sensitive information to the verifier.
-Instead, we check within the photo editing circuit that the remainders are in the range [0, 8].
-These range proofs cause the longer proving times for blurring compared to the proving times for other edits.
+Our blur circuit implements a box blur, which is one of the standard blur options offered in Adobe Photoshop [52].
+A box blur calculates the RGB values for a pixel at position (i,j) by averaging the RGB values of the pixels in the 3x3 "box" in the original image where pixel (i,j) is at the center.
+Just as in the grayscale and resizing circuits, the box blur calculation involves floating point arithmetic.
+However, because the purpose of blurring is to obscure information, passing remainders to the verifier could reveal private information to the verifier.
+Instead, we check within the circuit that the remainders are in the range [0, 8].